qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    session
 #.
 Save the project

-Calculate which polygons are closest to the university
+Find the locations that are closest to the University of Cape Town
 ----------------------------------------------------------------------

 #.
 Go to the *Processing Toolbox*, locate the